Selgovae: Roman Era

 Archaeological evidence indicates that the Selgovae lived in two principal settlement types: stone-built huts and so-called "scooped enclosures", some of which were abandoned in the 1st century AD while others were established in the 2nd century and developed into multivallate structures.
 They had possibly lived in the area since the Bronze Age, and certainly during the pre-Roman Iron Age.
 The pattern of forts subsequently established in the area by the Romans suggests that the Selgovae lived in a number of distinct communities and probably had some degree of tribal and political organisation, perhaps influenced by individuals who had fled the Roman advance further south.
 They are thought to have had a tribal centre at Eildon Hill North near Melrose.
 They built a significant number of hillforts, more so than their neighbours, which may explain why the Romans targeted them before the relatively less organised and therefore less threatening tribes to the west and north.

-In his account of the campaigns of Gnaeus Julius Agricola (governor 78 – 84), Tacitus says that after a combination of force and diplomacy quieted discontent among the Britons who had been conquered previously, Agricola built forts in their territories in 79.
+In his account of the campaigns of Gnaeus Julius Agricola (governor 78–84), Tacitus says that after a combination of force and diplomacy quieted discontent among the Britons who had been conquered previously, Agricola built forts in their territories in 79.
 In 80 he marched to the Firth of Tay, campaigning against the peoples there.
 He did not return until 81, at which time he consolidated his gains in the lands that he had conquered.

-The territory of the Selgovae was substantially planted with Roman forts at this time, at Broomholm, Blatobulgium (Birrens), Ward Law, Milton, Drumlanrig, Dalswinton, and at Glenlochar on the eastern bank of the River Dee, which was perhaps the boundary between the Selgovae and the neighbouring Novantae.
+The territory of the Selgovae was substantially planted with Roman forts at this time, at Broomholm, Blatobulgium (Birrens), Ward Law, Milton, Drumlanrig, Dalswinton, and Glenlochar on the eastern bank of the River Dee, which was perhaps the boundary between the Selgovae and the neighbouring Novantae.
 This suggests (but does not confirm) that the Selgovae were among the British peoples who had strongly resisted Roman occupation.
 This is in contrast to the neighbouring Novantae, where there are no signs of Roman occupation save the fortlet at Gatehouse of Fleet, in the southeast of their territory.

 Following the reorganisation of northern Roman Britain and the construction of Hadrian's Wall (c.
-122), the only Roman forts in Selgovae territory were at Birrens and Netherby.
+122), the only Roman forts among the Selgovae were at Birrens and Netherby.
 However, with the construction of the Antonine Wall and the re-occupation of territory north of Hadrian's Wall (c.
-142), Selgovae territory was again heavily planted with Roman forts, at Netherby, Broomholm, Birrens, Burnswark, Raeburnfoot, Shieldhill, Milton, Drumlanrig, Dalswinton, Carzield, Lantonside, and Glenlochar.
+142), the territory of the Selgovae was again heavily planted with Roman forts, at Netherby, Broomholm, Birrens, Burnswark, Raeburnfoot, Shieldhill, Milton, Drumlanrig, Dalswinton, Carzield, Lantonside, and Glenlochar.
 There were no Roman forts planted in the territory of the neighbouring Novantae.

 When Rome largely abandoned its occupation of territory north of Hadrian's Wall under the reorganisation of Marcus Aurelius (c.
-175), they nevertheless retained forts at Birrens and Netherby, though there would never again be a large-scale military occupation of Selgovae territory.
-Rome permanently abandoned Selgovae territory by 370.
+175), they nevertheless retained forts at Birrens and Netherby, though there would never again be a large-scale military occupation of the territory of the Selgovae.
+Rome permanently abandoned the area by 370.